mmmrqs/Blender-Reference-Camera-Panel-addon/README.md

 This addon adds a new tab to the N-Panel ...

-Feel free to create issues, file requests etc. but be aware of that I might not find time to work on this as much as I'd probably need to.
+Feel free to create issues, file requests etc, but be aware of that I may not find time to work on this as much as I'd probably need to.

 Anyhow lets start with a brief overview: